 The Fund aims to provide growth in line with its risk profile in the long term, which is a period of five years or more.
-The Fund's risk profile is rated as 3 where 1 is a lower level of risk and 5 is a higher level of risk.
-The Fund invests in a range of sustainable investment strategies which aim to consider financial returns alongside environmental, social and governance factors.
+The Fund's risk profile is rated as 1 where 1 is a lower level of risk and 5 is a higher level of risk.
+The Fund invests in a range of sustainable investment strategies.
 Please see the Prospectus for an explanation of the HSBC risk levels and sustainable investment strategies.